drewmendenhall/gailkirklandphotography.com/CONTRIBUTING.md

 ```
 npm run dev
 ```
 Run the `prod` task to start a server that operates in production mode.
-Production-ready files will be placed in `public/`, hot reloading will be not be enabled, and analytics will be enabled.
+Production-ready files will be placed in `public/` and hot reloading will be not be enabled.
 ```
 npm run prod
 ```